gwalen/go-enterprise-app-dev/db_access/db_rdbms.md

 - ~~thread pool (so we don't starve application on long running db queries)~~

->>TODO (verify)
-Last strike through point is for people coming from JVM world.
+>>Last strike through point is for people coming from JVM world.
 In GO you don't need to crate separate thread pools because go-routine are not mapped to system threads, thy are cheap and light weight.
-You can have ten of thousands (??) of them.
-Context switching is not that expensive (???)
+You can have thousands of them.

-> ???
-To keep you application rective you can not let it happen to stop responding in UI.
-So idea is not to block on critical paths and let blocking operations run in separate thread pools.
-In GO you will not block as you can create go-routines in a almost infivitve amount so it like in old spring (or any other web framework form old times) where each new http request was handeled by new thread - here is done by new go routine but you will not kill the memory or downgrade pefromance of you application.

 Among many I have chosen most popular ones and which I found to be most recommended (from my perspective)